RexManglicmot/Lymphography-Classification-via-Multinominal-Logistic-Regression/Lymphogarphy Classification via Multinomial Logistic Regression.md

 ## Introduction
 ![](https://healthjade.net/wp-content/uploads/2019/12/lymph-node-infection.jpg)

 The lymph nodes are a specialized organ that is responsible for our bodies immune response.
+They are primary sites where many immune cells like T-cells and B-Cells, and Natural Killer cells are made to ward of microbial infections.

 ## Loading the Libraries
 ```python